Dylann Roof Addresses Court During Sentencing, Denies Claims That He Is Mentally Incompetent

 In addition to hearing the statement from Dylann Roof, the court heard impact statements from people who lost loved ones in the devastating attack.

 On the evening of June 17, 2015, Dylann Roof attended a Bible study group at the Emanuel AME Church in Charleston, South Carolina.
-At approximately 9:05 p.m., which was one hour after the meeting began, the then 21-year-old inexplicably pulled out a gun and opened fire.
+At approximately 9:05 p.m., which was one hour after the meeting began, the then-21-year-old inexplicably pulled out a gun and opened fire.

-The victims were later identified Pastor Clementa Pickney, 41, Pastor Daniel Simmons, 74, Pastor Depayne Middleton, 49, Pastor Sharonda Coleman-Singleton, 45, Cynthia Graham, 54, Susie Jackson, 87, Ethel Lance, 70, and Tywanza Sanders, 26, and Myra Thompson, 59.
-Although a tenth victim was injured, but ultimately survived, the shooting, their name was never released.
+The victims were later identified Pastor Clementa Pickney, 41, Pastor Daniel Simmons, 74, Pastor Depayne Middleton, 49, Pastor Sharonda Coleman-Singleton, 45, Cynthia Graham, 54, Susie Jackson, 87, Ethel Lance, 70, Tywanza Sanders, 26, and Myra Thompson, 59.
+Although a 10th victim was injured, but ultimately survived, their name was never released.

 As reported by CBS News, the sole suspect in the massacre, who was identified by authorities as Dylann Roof, was arrested the next morning at a traffic stop.